HR Management Best Practice

-Including Labour Relations Act (LRA), BCEA and Dispute Resolutions
+Including Labour Relations Act, BCEA and Dispute Resolutions and

 This third day session will give an overview of BCEA, LRA, effective handling of disciplinary hearings and grievance procedures and legal aspects regarding misconduct, incapacity and poor performance.

-- Relevant legislation especially the Constitution and the Labour Relations Act (LRA) and the Basic Conditions of Employment Act (BCEA).
+RELEVANT LEGISLATION: Constitution, Labour Relations Act (LRA) and Basic Conditions of Employment Act (BCEA).

 * Common Law duties of employer and employee